Tengku Maimun Tuan Mat: Court of Appeal (2013–2018)

-Tengku Maimun was appointed as a judge of the Court of Appeal on 8 January 2013.
+Tengku Maimun was appointed a judge of the Court of Appeal on 8 January 2013.
 She presided over several high-profile cases while in office.
 She was part of a three-judge bench in 2013 that, in a unanimous ruling, reversed the High Court's verdict convicting two former police commandos of the murder of Altantuya Shaariibuu, a decision that was subsequently upheld by the Federal Court.

 In 2014, she was the sole dissenting voice in the case of M. Indira Gandhi, concerning the unilateral religious conversion of Gandhi's daughter to Islam by her ex-husband.
 She opposed the Court of Appeal's majority decision in the case, which reversed a High Court mandamus order directing the then Inspector-General of Police to locate and return Gandhi's daughter and arrest her ex-husband.
 The Federal Court later overturned the majority decision.

 In 2016, Tengku Maimun was again the sole dissenter on a bench that upheld a sedition charge against Democratic Action Party chairman Karpal Singh.
 The conviction was later overturned unanimously by the Federal Court in 2019.
 In 2018, she headed a three-judge bench that upheld a High Court ruling that Tenaga Nasional's negligence in connection with 2013 Cameron Highlands mud floods.
 Tengku Maimun found sufficient evidence to establish the company's failure in damming the Ringlet and causing the disaster.

 In 2019, she was part of a seven-member panel led by then-Chief Justice Richard Malanjum that overturned a stay of proceedings previously granted to former Prime Minister Najib Razak.
 This decision allowed Najib's SRC International corruption trial, which was linked to the 1Malaysia Development Berhad scandal, to move forward after multiple delays.
-She was later appointed as a Federal Court judge on 26 November 2018.
+She was later appointed a Federal Court judge on 26 November 2018.